 The definition of the Western avant-garde is thus not applicable to non-Western reality.
-Yet whenever a constitution of an avant-garde corpus for non-Western countries is attempted, it is inevitably the definition of the avant-garde forged in the context of European art, which is invoked as the criterion of demarcation.
+Yet whenever a constitution of an avant-garde corpus for non-Western countries is attempted, it is inevitably the definition of the avant-garde forged in the context of European art which is invoked as the criterion of demarcation.
 This tendency creates a blind spot which makes doubly impossible any conception of an avant-garde belonging to the non-Western world.
-On the one hand, that which is identifiable in Japan as avant-garde through its formal resemblance with examples of the West is, by definition, an epigone of Europe.
-On the other hand, that which does not fit into the latter 'déjà vu' category is automatically subsumed into 'Tradition'.
+On the one hand, that which is identifiable in Japan as avant-garde through its formal resemblance with the West's example is, by definition, an epigone of Europe.
+On the other hand, that which does not fit into the latter "déjà vu" category is automatically subsumed into "Tradition."

-Divided between imitating the West and regional tradition, the non-Western world is refused the right to its own 'authentic' avant-garde.
-This is clearly a tautology, for once such an 'authentic' avant-garde appears in the Third World, it goes beyond the very definition of the avant-garde.
+Divided between imitating the West and regional tradition, the non-Western world is refused the right to its own "authentic" avant-garde.
+This is clearly a tautology, for once such an "authentic" avant-garde appears in the Third World, it goes beyond the very definition of the avant-garde.
 Is not the avant-garde label in the non-Western world, then, devoid of originality by its very nature?
-An original creation from these countries must seek another label than that of avant-garde.
-(Here we see a clear and surely incisive solution; nevertheless a dilemma of irrecuperability remains unresolved.
-We will come back to this.)
+An original creation from these countries must seek another label than that of avant-garde (here we see a clear and surely incisive solution, yet a dilemma of irrecuperability nevertheless remains unresolved.
+We will come back to this).

-It would be difficult to play a double game as absurd as this self-censorship, for the object of interest is removed in advance from the corpus to be established towards this end.
+It would be difficult to play a double game as absurd as this self-censorship; for the object of interest is removed in advance from the corpus to be established towards this end.
 Repression at once self-justifying and self-mystifying, since it is the logical coherence of this double operation which creates lacunae.
-We will mention three such types.
+We will mention three such types.5

-To begin with, all attempts at grafting the Western avantgarde onto Japanese culture are automatically excluded from consideration of the avant-garde.
-One need only think of the socalled 'national traditional' (Nihonga) genre of painting in modernday Japan.
+To begin with, all attempts at grafting the Western avant-garde onto Japanese culture are automatically excluded from consideration of the avant-garde.
+One need only think of the socalled "national traditional" (Nihonga) genre of painting in modern-day Japan.
 The translation of the term for this type of painting into European languages in itself leads to confusion.
-To Westerners, the term 'national' style is equivalent to 'traditional' style (a debatable substitution; but what other options are there?).
+To Westerners, the term "national style" is equivalent to "traditional" style (a debatable substitution; but what other options are there?).
 This genre is consequently outside the avant-garde.
-What's more, through this self-contradictory designation of a type of painting both traditional and modern, any possibility of this branch of Japanese painting renewing or 'modernizing' itself is ruled out.
-Here the effort at communication cuts both ways.
+What's more, through this self-contradictory designation of a type of painting both traditional and modern, any possibility of this branch of Japanese painting renewing or "modernizing" itself is ruled out.6 Here the effort at communication cuts both ways.
 No such ambiguity exists in the Japanese term Nihonga which, on the other hand, is meaningless to foreigners.
 Leaving Nihonga as the genre designation without translating it would make it a euphemism reserved for specialists.
 Yet once paraphrased, the term engenders inevitable confusions.
 Explanation leads to deviation.